wikimedia/wikimedia-discovery-rainbow/tab_documentation/survival.md

 Automated survival analysis: page visit times
 =======

+When someone is randomly selected for search satisfaction tracking (using our [TSS2 schema](https://meta.wikimedia.org/wiki/Schema:TestSearchSatisfaction2)), we use a check-in system and survival analysis to estimate how long users stay on visited pages.
+To summarize the results on a daily basis, we record a set of statistics based on a measure formally known as "[median lethal dose](https://en.wikipedia.org/wiki/Median_lethal_dose)".

-This shows the length of time that must pass before we lose N% of the test population.
+This graph shows the length of time that must pass before N% of the users leave the page they visited.
+When the number goes up, we can infer that users are staying on the pages longer.
 In general, it appears it takes 15s to lose 10%, 25-35s to lose 25%, and 55-75s to lose 50%.
-When the number goes up, we can infer that users are staying on the pages longer.

 On most days, we retain at least 20% of the test population past the 7 minute mark (the point at which the user's browser stops checking in), so on those days we cannot calculate the time it takes to lose 90/95/99% of the users.